dirnberg/chatgpt_hacks/README.md

 Finally, the script generates a new output PNG image with the overlaid logo and saves it with a new filename based on the input filename.
 The new image is saved with a DPI of 600x600.

 To run the script, the user needs to provide the path to the input QR code image as a command-line argument using the --qr_path flag.
 If the --qr_path flag is not provided, the default filename vcard_qr.png will be used.

+(done with chatgpt)
+Prompt: Write a Python script that generates a QR code with a logo and saves it as a new PNG image.
+The script should take a command-line argument for the path to the input QR code image and default to 'vcard_qr.png'.
+The logo should be placed in the center of the QR code image, with transparency if necessary, and resized to 300 dpi.
+The output PNG image should have '_logo' appended to its name and be saved at a resolution of 600 dpi.